attogram/ollama-bash-toolshed/README.md

 * [calculator](tools/calculator) — Do math calculations
 * [getDateTime](tools/getDateTime) — Get the current date and time
 * [getManual](tools/getManual) - get man page for a command
-* [getOllamaModelInfo](tools/getOllamaModelInfo) — Get info about an ollama model
-* [getOllamaModelList](tools/getOllamaModelList) — Get the list of models installed in ollama
 * [getWebPageHtml](tools/getWebPageHtml) — Get HTML of a web page
 * [getWebPageText](tools/getWebPageText) — Get the text of a web page
+* [ollamaManager](tools/ollamaManager) — Get list of models, model info, ollama version

 ## Add a new tool